jacobjen01/P5-Dual-Arm/README.md

 # P5-Dual-Arm
-Semester project P5 gruppe 141 AAU Dual Arm Beer Buddy
+Semester project P5 gruppe 141 AAU Dual Arm

 ##Connection to the system
 Connect to the router TPLINK -2.4 GHz(password is 29171798), add manual addresses to the settings: